solace-fi/solace-docs/docs/dev-docs/contracts/Treasury.md

   ) external
 ```
 Sets the premium recipients and their weights.
-Can only be called by the current governor.
+Can only be called by the current `governor`.

 #### Parameters: